zzh-tech/InterpAny-Clearer/docker/README.md

 ```shell
 docker run -it --name=interp -p 5001:5001 -p 8080:8080 --gpus all --shm-size=8g interpany:v0 /bin/bash
 ```
-With '/bin/bash/' augmentation, only the container with all the dependencies is built, and you can play with the code in it.
+With '/bin/bash/' augmentation, only the container with all the dependencies is built, and the project code is located at "/InterpAny-Clearer" in the container.